christophpickl/articles/README.md

-# articles
+# Articles

-electron desktop app to manage tagged articles locally
+An (electron) desktop application to manage (tagged) articles locally.

+# Roadmap

+* search (title, body and tags)
+* list of top/all tags
+* live autocomplete suggestion combox for tags
+* created/updated at timestamp